gridpoint-com/actions-nerves-system/README.md

 ### deploy-system

-A GitHub personal access token to be able to create the GitHub draft release.

-To create this token:
-  - Navigate to your GitHub [user settings](https://github.com/settings) (click avatar) `->` [developer settings](https://github.com/settings/apps) `->` personal access tokens `->`
-fine-grained tokens.
-  - Click the `generate new token` button.
-  - Fill out the fields according to your needs until you get to `repository access`.
-  - Select either `all repositories` or `only select repositories`.
-  - Under `repository permissions`, set:
-    - `Contents` - read and write
-    - `Metadata` - read-only

-Add this token as a secret in your github repo and use it as the `github-token` parameter to the `./.actions/deploy-system` action.

 The `./.actions/deploy-system` action should only be run after a job running the `./.actions/build-system` action and only on a pushed tag.

 ```yaml